Phonics and Reading at Colgate Primary School

 Parents and carers are encouraged to read regularly with their child at home.
 Key messages about this are given at the start of every academic term during Meet the Teacher meetings.
 There is a high purchase of books at author visits and our yearly book fair.
 Parents are invited in to read with their children as part of our Book Week activities and this is generally well attended.

 Ongoing formative assessment takes place within each phonics lesson.
 This includes: teacher observations, questioning and discussions.
 These outcomes are fed forward into timely teacher intervention and subsequent planning to ensure gaps in phonological knowledge are closed and progress is not limited.
 Regular diagnostic one to one assessment is a key feature of the programme and the children are assessed at regular points each term.

 Children’s progress is continually reviewed to allow for movement between groups, and children move between songs when it is felt necessary to meet their needs.
-Children are regularly moved onto the next book band when their fluency and understanding shows that they are ready.
-Adults read regularly with the youngest children on a one to one basis to ensure they are reading the appropriate level book.
-Children move through the book bands until they reach the required standard to become a Free-Reader, choosing a book to read from our well-stocked school or class library.
+Adults read regularly with the youngest children on a one to one basis to ensure they are reading the appropriate book.

 The national Phonics Screening Check occurs in June of Year 1.
 The purpose of the screening check is to confirm that all children have learned phonic decoding to an age-appropriate standard.
 The children who did not meet the required standard for the check in year 1 enter again in year 2 with additional support.
 These children are given time during the first part of the year to recap Song Of Sound 2 before being exposed to Song 3.